Skip to content

 Extending/Modifying Key-Map Index

 If you want to add additional keys, or override text of existing keys, you can feed in your keys via the key_map option.
 The key_map parameter takes a simple dictionary with key names that are represented by lowercase alphanumeric characters and hyphens (-).
-The values of the dictionary represent the the text that is displayed for the key in the HTML output.
+The values of the dictionary represent the text that is displayed for the key in the HTML output.

 So if you wanted to add a custom key, you could do this: {"custom": "Custom Key"}.
 If you wanted to override the output of the option key and change it from Option to Opt, you could do this: {"option": "Opt"}.